 "I'd never be scared of it.
 It's something I'd like to experience.
-It's in the future but if something did come up I would obviously look at it with interest," he atated.Tottenham has lifted the early season doom and gloom among its supporters with a couple of wins, but Bale says the impatience shown in football is crazy.
+It's in the future but if something did come up I would obviously look at it with interest," he added.Tottenham have lifted the early season doom and gloom among their supporters with a couple of wins, but Bale says the impatience shown in football is crazy.

 "It's crazy, to be honest," he continued.
 "There seems to be this thing in football where everything has to be now!
 But look at the amount of changes we have had.
 Everything.
 The new manager coming in, a new training ground, a new formation, new players, getting used to different types of training.
 It does take time to adapt."